tarunkapoor1/TAAFTScraper/README.md

 # AI Tools Scraper

-A Python script that scrapes AI tool information and converts it to CSV format.
+A Python application that scrapes AI tool information and converts it to CSV format.
+Available both as a command-line tool and a web interface.

 ## Setup